PLangHQ/plang/Documentation/PlangOrOpenAI.md

 ## Setting Environment Variables

-You can set the `PLangLllmService` environment variable to either 'plang' or 'openai' based on your preference.
+You can set the `PLangLlmService` environment variable to either 'plang' or 'openai' based on your preference.
 This variable configures which service Plang should use by default.
 Setting this variable eliminates the need to specify the `--llmservice` parameter in your commands.

 You might need to restart any your terminal or Visual Code after you change environment settings.